Ben Pollack: Personal life

 Pollack and Doris Robbins, who had no children, were divorced in 1957.
-In later years, after suffering a series of financial losses, Pollack grew despondent and committed suicide by hanging in his home in Palm Springs in 1971.
+In later years, after suffering a series of financial losses, Pollack grew despondent and hanged himself in his home in Palm Springs in 1971.
 He was buried in the Hollywood Forever Cemetery.

 Labels

 In 1926, Pollack began recording for the Victor Talking Machine Company.
 A 1927 newspaper ad promoted "a new Victor organization – Ben Pollack and His Californians."

 Pollack left Victor in late 1929 and recorded for Hit of the Week (1930), the dime store labels (Banner, Cameo, Domino, Lincoln, Perfect, Romeo) (1930–1931), Victor (1933), Columbia (1933–1934), Brunswick, Vocalion and Variety (1936–37), and Decca (1937–1938).

 Most of these records are listed in discographical books (such as Brian Rust's Jazz Records) as by Irving Mills.
 Jack Teagarden's Music lists them as a "Ben Pollack Unit".

 Compositions

 Pollack co-wrote the jazz standard "Tin Roof Blues" in 1923 when he was a member of the New Orleans Rhythm Kings.
 The band's trombonist George Brunies is also credited as a composer.
 In 1954, Jo Stafford recorded "Make Love to Me", which used Pollack's music from "Tin Roof Blues".
 "Make Love to Me" was No. 1 for three weeks in Billboard magazine and No. 2 in Cashbox.
 The song was also recorded by Anne Murray and B. B. King.